 This is typical of the Philippines, a trip on a floating restaurant!
-The warm, friendly people, the gorgeous climate, the range of food, the relaxation and the lack of skyscrapers and office blocks.
+The warm, friendly people, the gorgeous climate, the range of food, the relaxation and the lack of skyscrapers and office blocks as seen in capital city Manila.
 As our restaurant sailed through the rivers of Bohol, it was time to truly relax and realise how amazing a lifestyle of travel can be.
 It was on the Loboc River on a hot sunny day.

 How do you organise a trip on a floating restaurant in Bohol?

 The fact is, it will be easier to organise than you think.
 Minimal effort is required.
 If you have hired a driver for a day tour, ask him to drop you off to lunch on a floating restaurant, he will know what you mean, and in fact might already be taking you there.
 If not, you will have to find it yourself…I’d go for hiring a driver by the way, because he can also take you to: